jimlucas/Preseem_API/README.freeside.md

 You will need to know the path to the exports folder for where you installed the repo.
 So, if you installed the repo to /home/freeside/preseem_api/  You will need to use ./preseem_api/export/freeside.php as the executable script in your command in the fields below.

 To use this repo in your exports, you will need to create a new Service Export and attach it to the service you are using to track your customers internet connection information.
 I built this export around the svc_broadband service type.
 No other service type has all the required fields used in the Preseem API.
+And no other service type has a compatible export type available to use.

 In the Freeside UI, browse to Configuration -> Services -> Provisioning Exports.
 Click on "Add a new export" and follow along below: